Skip to content

 UPB bands allow investors to screen and filter opportunities by loan size without exposing exact balances, which are considered non-public information until a buyer is vetted and approved.

-Why UPB Matters for Investors
+Why UPB Matters for Investment Strategy

 • Larger UPB loans (over $250K) require more capital per asset but may offer better collateral quality and borrower profiles.
-They are more commonly traded in institutional pools.

 Understanding where a loan's UPB falls relative to the local housing market is essential.
-A $200,000 UPB loan on a property worth $300,000 presents a very different risk profile than a $200,000 UPB loan on a property worth $150,000.
+A $200,000 UPB on a property worth $300,000 is a fundamentally different risk profile than a $200,000 UPB on a property worth $150,000.

 Continue learning